Services and APIs

 package hello // service name // PingParams is the request data for the Ping endpoint. type PingParams struct { Name string } // PingResponse is the response data for the Ping endpoint. type PingResponse struct { Message string } // Ping is an API endpoint that responds with a simple response. // This is exposed as "hello.Ping". //encore:api public func Ping(ctx context.Context, params *PingParams) (*PingResponse, error) { msg := fmt.Sprintf("Hello, %s!", params.Name) return &PingResponse{Message: msg}, nil }

-Request and response schemas are both optional in case you don't need them.
-That means there are four different ways of defining an API:
+Request and response schemas are both optional.
+There are four different ways of defining an API:

 As you can see, two parts are always present: the ctx context.Context parameter and the error return value.